CECT: Controllable Ensemble CNN and Transformer for COVID-19 Image Classification: Introduction

 \section{Introduction}

 COVID-19, an infectious disease induced by the novel coronavirus SARS-CoV-2 emerged towards the end of 2019.
-It is primarily transmitted through respiratory droplets and contact routes and the infection of COVID-19 can lead to symptoms such as fever, cough, and difficulty breathing \citep{huang2020clinical, li2020early}.
+It is primarily transmitted through respiratory droplets and contact routes and the infection of COVID-19 can lead to symptoms such as fever and dry cough \citep{huang2020clinical}.
 According to the report, the rapid spreading of COVID-19 has resulted in over 600 million cases and 6 million deaths worldwide \citep{coronavirusmap}.
-One of the core components for COVID-19 diagnosis is related medical imaging, which can create a visual representation of the interior body \citep{saha2016active}, relying on different modalities like computed tomography and X-ray \citep{liu2022medical}.
-With the help of medical imaging, further medical intervention can become easier and faster.
-Though diagnosing patients based on medical imaging is helpful, training and analysis procedure for human expertise is time-consuming.
-Thanks to the fast development of computer vision (CV), a subfield of deep learning (DL), high-accuracy diagnosing results can be obtained instantly from well-trained CV models without the intervention of professional radiologists \citep{zhang2023mm, liao2022cnn, liu2022gsda}.
+To ensure a timely and accurate COVID-19 diagnosis, medical imaging, which generates visual representations of the interior body using modalities such as computed tomography and X-ray \citep{liu2022medical}, has been commonly leveraged during the diagnosis process.
+These imaging techniques can reveal lung abnormalities, providing valuable information for medical professionals for further medical intervention.
+Though diagnosing patients based on medical imaging is helpful, training and analysis procedures for human expertise are time-consuming.
+Thanks to the fast development of computer vision (CV), high-accuracy diagnosing results can be obtained instantly from well-trained CV models without the intervention of professional radiologists \citep{zhang2023mm}.
 The CV commits to extracting critical features from the visual inputs and is composed of several tasks, such as classification, segmentation, and denoising.
-Under the classification scene, the convolutional neural network (CNN) and transformer are two of the most widely used type of models.
+Under the classification scene, the convolutional neural network (CNN) and transformer are two of the most widely used types of models.